Waltons’ ultimate guide to buying a greenhouse

 • Glass to the ground: Whichever shape greenhouse you choose, one whose frame allows for glass panels that reach ground level will let in more light, though low-level glazing is vulnerable to breakage from bumping into it with the lawnmower.

 • Half-wall: Also known as ‘dwarf wall’, opting for a foundation and low wood or brick wall as the base for your greenhouse, offers the advantage of being more sturdy than the “glass to the ground” option.
 A brick or wooden wall acts as a heat sink, trapping heat from the day’s sunshine to help regulate the internal temperature during the cooler hours of the day, and overnight.
 However, a dwarf wall blocks light at soil-level, reducing the vertical growing room.
-You’ll need to build a bench at window height if you want to grow seedlings.
+You’ll need to build or install a bench at window height if you want to grow seedlings.

 Greenhouse glazing